cym13/cym13.github.io/source/d_sightseeing_crc32.rst

         import std.uni;
         import std.digest.crc;

-Use of UFCS and optional parentheses as explained in the mail.
+Use of UFCS and optional parentheses as explained below.
 Read the file by chunks, compute the crc32 which returns a byte array, and build a string from that.
 I think it's pretty self-explanatory.

 .. code:: d